 When a user installs OS X on a computer, that user automatically becomes a member of the

-admin group (described in The Admin Group in File System Programming Guide).
+admin group (described in The Admin Group).
 Subsequently, the user or any other member of the

 admin group can use the Accounts system preferences panes to add new users to the system.

 For each new user, the administrator can specify whether that user should be a member of the

 admin group (Figure B-2).

 If the new user is not a member of the